Maesla/Traffic-Sign-Classifier/writeup_template.md

 ![alt text][training_chart]

-It can be notice that the accuracy reaches 0.95 at the first 10 iterations.
-Using dropout, the overfitting is avoided.
+It can be noticed that the accuracy reaches 0.95 at the first 10 iterations.
+Although there are many epoch after a quite good result, using dropout, the overfitting is avoided.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:

-* training set accuracy of 0.989
+* Training set accuracy of 0.989
-* validation set accuracy of 0.995
+* Validation set accuracy of 0.995
-* test set accuracy of 0.941
+* Test set accuracy of 0.941

-(Borrar)If an iterative approach was chosen:

 My first architecture was the LeNet architecture.
-I chose this architecture as starting point, to be sure everything was fine.
-When I tested that the model learned, I started to tune several things.
+I chose this architecture as starting point, to be sure everything was correctly configured.
+When I checked that the model was training, I started to tune several parameters.

 The first problem I faced was that the architecture overfitted.
 The training results were good enough, but then, in the test set, the accuracy was pretty worse.
 To avoid this, I introduced dropout.
-The training results was more or less the same but the accuracy for the test set improve considerably.
+The training results was more or less the same but the accuracy for the test set improved considerably.

-Then I decided to preprocess the data ans use the suggestion of the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks*.
-I change a rbg image for a grayscale image (I tried with asweññ with the Y of a YUV color transform, but I did not notice any improvement) and I normalize the values.
-I changed the input dimension from 3 to 1.
+Then I decided to preprocess the data using the suggestions of the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks*.
+I changed a rbg image for a grayscale image (I tried with the Y dimension of a YUV color transformation, but I did not notice any improvement) and I normalized the values.
+I changed the input dimension from 3 to 1 into the model

 The last tune I did was increasing the hidden layers dimensions.
-I increase the dimensions of the hidden layers.
 I have two hidden layers, like LeNet.
-The first one has 200 and 108 dimensions each.
+They have 200 and 108 dimensions each.
 I got this numbers from the paper.
-This final tune contributed.
+This final tune contributed very positively to the final results.

-I think the results finally was very good.
-I get a 0.941 in the test set and a 0.995 in the validation set.
+Finally, thanks to all these all changes, the results were very good.
+The test accuracy is 0.941 and the validation accuracy is 0.995.

-* What was the first architecture that was tried and why was it chosen?
- * My first architecture was the LeNet architecture.
-I chose this architecture as starting point, to be sure everything was fine.
-* What were some problems with the initial architecture?
- * The first problem I got was that the architecture overfitted.
-To avoid this, I introduced dropout.
-Then I decided to preprocess the data an use the suggestion of the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks*, Because of this, I changed several dimensions.
-I changed the input dimensions, from 3 (rgb) to 1 (grascale) and I increase the dimensions of the hidden layers.
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
- * As I said in the previous point, the major change I did was introducing dropout to avoid overfitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-*
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images